ArchiveBox/ArchiveBox/README.md

 # Or pass in links to archive via stdin
 echo 'https://example.com' | ./archive
 ```
-*(pip, apt, and homebrew distributions of ArchiveBox will be available in the near future)*

 Open `output/index.html` in a browser to view your archive.
 [DEMO: archive.sweeting.me](https://archive.sweeting.me)
 For more information, see the [Quickstart](https://github.com/pirate/ArchiveBox/wiki/Quickstart), [Usage](https://github.com/pirate/ArchiveBox/wiki/Usage), and [Configuration](https://github.com/pirate/ArchiveBox/wiki/Configuration) docs.